-Glen Alpin Cultural Center District
+Part 2: Glen Alpin Cultural District

-The purpose of this District is to restore and preserve a historic asset for its historic and cultural significance.
-The Township agreement with the New Jersey Department of Environmental Protection as part of the diversion/disposal process, as well as the easements placed on the property, will control the standards for the site.
+The purpose of this District is to restore and preserve an historic asset for its historic and cultural significance and provide for public access and use of such resources.
+The District will preserve large areas of land pursuant to the Township agreement with the New Jersey Department of Environmental Protection as part of the diversion/disposal process.
+Easements placed on the property for conservation and access will provide additional standards for the site.